archy-co/arch_dotfiles/README.md

 # Arch + Awesome WM config
-> My dotfiles, having configurations of my programs
+> My dotfiles, having configurations of programs I use for awesome WM.
+For WM configurations there's a separate repo

-On other branches there are my old system configurations
+Other branches contain old configurations, e.g. for i3